Spectrum of the Curl of Vorticity as a Precursor to Dissipation in 3D Taylor--Green Turbulence

 for incompressible flow (because $\nabla \times \bfw = \nabla \times (\nabla \times \bfu) = \nabla(\nabla \cdot \bfu) - \nabla^{2} \bfu = -\nabla^{2} \bfu$ when $\nabla\cdot\bfu=0$).
 Owing to its $k^4$ weighting, $|\curl\bfw|^2(k)$ responds earliest to the formation of high-curvature sheets and tightly wound tubes, rapid advance, and subsequent leveling off of $k_{\mathrm{peak}}[\,|\curl\bfw|^2\,]$, thus providing a small-scale-biased precursor to the dissipation surge.
 All spectral sums are isotropic shell averages with the usual plane weights for real-to-complex FFTs ($k_z=0$ and $k_z=N/2$ are weighted by $1$ and others by $2$); when shown, the analysis plots are restricted to shells with \texttt{mask}$=1$ (a spherical two-thirds cutoff).

 \paragraph*{Results.} Figure~\ref{fig:fig_snapshot} (for $512^3$) shows the $Q$-isosurfaces at representative times, illustrating the transition from large-scale structures to a filament-dominated state prior to the dissipation peak.
 For all resolutions, we verify that the runs are well resolved at the time of peak dissipation.
 Using the Nyquist definition $k_{\max}=(N/2)\,2\pi/L$, the resolution metric $k_{\max}\eta(t)$ remains above unity throughout and reaches $\simeq 4.35$ at $t_\varepsilon$ for the $512^3$ case, with comparable or larger values at $1024^3$ (see Appendix, Fig.~\ref{fig:figA1_Rlambda_kmaxeta_512}).
-The Taylor-scale Reynolds number $R_{\lambda}(t)$ peaks near $t_\varepsilon$, consistent with the evolution of $\varepsilon(t)$.
+The Taylor-scale Reynolds number $R_{\lambda}(t)$ decreases as dissipation grows and small scales form, consistent with the evolution of $\varepsilon(t)$ (Appendix Fig.~\ref{fig:figA1_Rlambda_kmaxeta_512}).

 The main results are summarized in Fig.~\ref{fig:fig_timeval_kpeak}.
-The peak wavenumber of $|\curl\bfw|^2$ (red) surges to intermediate--small scales with an onset at time $t_k$, and then levels off.
+The peak wavenumber of $|\curl\bfw|^2$ (red) surges to intermediate-small scales with an onset at time $t_k$, and then levels off.
 The dissipation rate $\varepsilon(t)$ (green) reaches its maximum a time $\Delta t\!\approx\!2$--$3$ later.
 The peak scale of the flux (blue) typically occurs even later ($t_\Pi$), establishing a robust ordering $t_k<t_\varepsilon<t_\Pi$ across $256^3$, $512^3$, and $1024^3$.
 This ordering relates the onset of curvature intensification (Fig.~\ref{fig:fig_snapshot}) to the subsequent dissipation surge and, only thereafter, to the largest-flux scale.
 The integral scales in Fig.~\ref{fig:fig_timeval_scales} show that $L_{\mathrm{int}}$ and $\lambda$ decrease as $t\!\sim\!6.5$, whereas the Kolmogorov scale $\eta=(\nu^3/\varepsilon)^{1/4}$ reaches its minimum near $t_\varepsilon$~\cite{Kolmogorov1991,Frisch1995}.
 Therefore, the early stabilization of $k_{\mathrm{peak}}[\,|\curl\bfw|^2\,]$ signals the imminent action of viscosity on the newly formed high-curvature structures.